Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 ## Internal Events for Adobe Analytics

-In addition to the Analytics hits that are sent as a result of the track call, the Adobe Experience Platform SDKs also tracks some internal events that are based on the communication with other extensions.
+In addition to the Analytics hits that are sent as a result of the track call, the Adobe Experience Platform SDKs also track some internal events that are based on the communication with other extensions.

 Here is a list of the events by extension: